-Apple’s released a brand new version of iOS 13 and the iPhone SE’s iOS 13.1.2 update could have a big impact on your phone’s performance.
+Apple’s released a new version of iOS 13 and the iPhone SE’s iOS 13.2.2 update could have a big impact on your phone’s performance.

-The iOS 13.1.2 update follows Apple’s iOS 13.1.1 upgrade and the company’s new maintenance upgrade brings some new bug fixes to the operating system.
+The iOS 13.2.2 update follows Apple’s iOS 13.2 upgrade and the company’s latest upgrade brings a collection of bug fixes to the aging device.

-Some of these issues are new, some of them have carried over from previous versions of iOS.
+Some of these issues are new, some of them have carried over from previous versions of iOS 13.

 We’ll bring you through the problems plaguing the phone, show you how to fix them, tell you about the downgrade, and walk you through Apple’s future plans for iOS 13.

-First, we’ll start with some quick impressions of iOS 13.1.2’s performance on the iPhone SE.
-We’ve been using the software for several days now and here’s what we’ve found thus far.
+First, we’ll start with some quick impressions of iOS 13.2.2’s performance on the iPhone SE.
+We’ve been using the software for a few days and here’s what we’ve found thus far.